In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 This rapid appreciation means that bitcoin can quickly outpace the debt used to finance its purchase, faster than the debt typically incurred in real estate investments, underscoring its superior potential as a store of value.

-In the following, I will delve into the financial instruments that Strategy utilizes and deploys.
+I will delve into the financial instruments that Strategy utilizes and deploys shortly.
 Beforehand, I will explain why Strategy avoids taking on excessive risk.

 Strategy's bitcoin treasury strategy reflects a balanced approach to corporate finance, underpinned by its relatively conservative debt-to-asset ratio.
 This positions the company to effectively manage debt while continuing to grow its bitcoin holdings.

-Strategy’s robust cash flow, generating annual revenue of $464 million against interest obligations of around $34 million, is crucial, ensuring the company can service its debt without overexposure to risk.
+In addition to the phenomenal income generated through the appreciation of its bitcoin holdings, Strategy’s robust cash flow, producing annual revenue of around $460 million against interest obligations of roughly $35 million, ensures it can comfortably service its debt while avoiding overexposure to risk.

-Although this does carry risk, it represents a well-considered strategy rather than reckless risk-taking.
-It also offers flexibility to manage future refinancing, even if interest rates rise.
+Although this does carry risk, it represents a well-considered approach rather than reckless risk-taking.
+The strategy also offers flexibility to manage future refinancing, even if interest rates rise significantly.

 I will now outline Strategy’s financing mechanisms, explaining how they drive the Bitcoin Flywheel while managing downside risks.
 Afterwards, I will address how the flywheel could come to a halt, the criticisms of the Bitcoin Treasury Model and identify which companies are best suited for adopting this strategy.